-The CE&WD staff is committed to constant improvement as we strive to maintain pace with the rapidly changing workforce of the 21st century.
-We thank you for choosing to join with us in this effort, and look forward to you pursuing your learning experience at Guam Community College.
+The CEWD staff is committed to constant improvement as we strive to keep up and maintain pace with the rapidly changing workforce of the 21st century.
+We thank you for choosing to join with us in this endeavor, and we look forward to you pursuing your learning experience at Guam Community College.